kguzek/guzek-uk-liveseries-server/README.md

     ```

 12. Optional: remove the [`--max-old-space-size=192`](https://stackoverflow.com/questions/48387040/how-do-i-determine-the-correct-max-old-space-size-for-node-js) from `package.json` (for better performance)
 13. Copy `whitelist.template.json` to a new file called `whitelist.json`, and add to it your user UUID.
 This can be found at your Guzek UK profile -- only registered users listed here will be able to access your server!
 You can safely remove the UUID that's there by default (my personal account UUID), it's just there to show the format.
-See [the relevant section below](#automatic-unwatched-episodes-checking) for the opt-in administrator UUID to add to the whitelist.
+See [the relevant section below](#automatic-unwatched-episodes-checking) for the opt-in CRON user UUID to add to the whitelist.

     ```bash
     cp whitelist{.template,}.json